Psychtoolbox-3/psychtoolbox-3.github.com/docs/VideoRecording.md

                  matroska container.
 This is a lossless video codec, but
                  it creates relatively large files.

-ffenc\_sgi:       Stores video as a sequence of RLE compressed, lossless
+avenc\_sgi:       Stores video as a sequence of RLE compressed, lossless
                  encoded SGI image files.
 This format usually can only be
                  read and played back by Psychtoolbox itself and some
                  specialized tools.
 It also creates relatively large
                  files.

-The huffyuv and ffenc\_sgi encoders are mostly useful if you need
+The huffyuv and avenc\_sgi encoders are mostly useful if you need
 bit-exact image storage or storage of raw video sensor data (Bayer color
 filter format), or of high bit depths video data, ie., with more than 8
 bpc.
 For most common use cases you can achieve qualitatively good enough